Game4Move78/zsh-bitwarden/README.md

 `SEARCH` and output the old password.
 Use of `bwg` is described in the [bw-cli manual](https://bitwarden.com/help/article/cli/#generate).

-For fun if `sshd` is running in Termux, then to store the lasted SMS DUOSEC codes in `bw`
+For fun if `sshd` is running in Termux, then to store the latest SMS DUOSEC codes in `bw`
 ```
 bw-new-codes() {
   local codes=$(ssh $DEVICE_IP -p 8022 "termux-sms-list | jq -r '.[]"\